Anna Chaplain Anne Powell in a care home on the Isle of Wight

 What is the process for becoming an Anna Chaplain?

 Individuals can apply to become an Anna Chaplain through the Diocesan website.
-They must have discerned their desire to become an Anna Chaplain with their incumbent and with the agreement of their PCC.
+They must have discerned their desire to become an Anna Chaplain with their incumbent and have the written agreement of their PCC.
 The applications are processed and individuals are then invited to attend a selection process session.
-If successful, they are invited to attend the forthcoming training session.
-Our first training session starts in September and we are hoping to hold a second one later in the autumn or early in 2023.
+If successful, they are required to attend training.
+Training will next take place in the Autumn.

 What does the training involve?